Risk factors of Parkinson's Disease

 2. Changes in one's handwriting is common; the script is made smaller and less clear.

-3. Easily confused with Covid there may be loss of smell of typical foods like garlic, a lime or ginger.
+3. Easily confused with Covid there may be loss of smell of common foods like garlic, limes and ginger.

 4. Jerking movements during sleep are common.